pradeephubgit/appsignal-docs/source/nodejs/instrumentation/instrumentation.html.md

 ## The Tracer object

-AppSignal for Node.js contains a new concept that is different from the current Ruby implementation - the `Tracer` object.
-The `Tracer` object contains various methods that you might use when creating your own custom instrumentation.
+The `Tracer` object provided by the AppSignal for Node.js integration contains various methods that you might use when creating your own custom instrumentation.

 The Tracer is responsible for tracking the currently active `Span`, and exposes functions for creating and activating new `Span`s.